asrashley/ieee-802-11-timeline/README.md

 hosted by the Google App Engine.
 The URL for the site is <http://ieee80211timeline.appspot.com/>

-To ensure that this application stays within the free usage quota, access to all parts of this website apart from the front page requires a username and password.
+To ensure that this application stays within the free usage quota, access to all parts of the website, apart from the front page, requires a username and password.
 Contact me if you would like to request access.

 Details of how to use the application can be found on the [IEEE document server][doc]